mjmkh/mjmkh/README.md

 - 👋 Hi, I’m @mjmkh
-- 👀 I’m interested in Data Analysis, AI, and ML.
+- 👀 I’m interested in Python, AI, and ML.
-- 🌱 I’m currently learning Data Science, Machine Learning.
+- 🌱 I’m currently learning Postgresql, OOP, and Machine Learning.
 - 💞️ I’m looking to collaborate on data.
 - 📫 How to reach me mj.mkhani8@gmail.com